 Pursuant to the Final Judgment, on October 22, 2010, defendant Citigroup Inc. paid a total of $75,000,001 to the Clerk of the Court (the “Fair Fund”) under the case name designation “SEC v.
 Citigroup Inc., Case No. 10-cv-01277 ESH.”

 |6.||What do I need to do to participate in the Fair Fund?|

 If you submitted a Proof of Claim Form in the settlement of the related securities Class Action, entitled, In re Citigroup Securities Litigation and your claim was approved, you are automatically deemed an Eligible Claimant with respect to those transactions that were approved and you do not need to submit a Proof of Claim Form for those previously approved transactions.

 If you submitted a claim in connection with the Class Action that was determined to be deficient and failed to cure the deficiencies, you must provide the required information and/or documentation to cure the deficiencies in your Class Action Claim.
 Please do not re-submit the same Proof of Claim Form and documentation previously submitted.

-If you did not submit a claim in the Class Action or you wish to file a claim for additional transactions not included in your Class Action Claim, you must complete and sign the Proof of Claim Form and submit it, along with appropriate documentation, to the Distribution Agent so that it is received no later than August 31, 2018 at the address listed below in order to be eligible to recover from the Citigroup Fair Fund:
+If you did not submit a claim in the Class Action or you wished to file a claim for additional transactions not included in your Class Action Claim, you must have submitted the Proof of Claim Form by August 31, 2018.

 SEC v.
 Citigroup Inc.